Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Installation.rst

 ^^^^^^^^^^

 If you are not using CMake, just make sure to add all the files from the 'ISO11783-CAN-Stack/isobus' folder to your project so they all get compiled.
 You'll want to make sure the 'ISO11783-CAN-Stack/isobus/include' folder is part of your include path.

+If you're using socket CAN, make sure 'socket_can/include' is also in your include path.